Methodology · v2026.1

 Mandatory deloads, not optional.

 A deload — a planned reduction in training stress — allows accumulated fatigue to dissipate while preserving adaptive gains, producing the supercompensation response that underlies long-term progress.
-Meso schedules a deload at the end of every mesocycle, regardless of how the lifter "feels."
+Meso schedules a deload at the end of every mesocycle.
+The cadence is structural — you don't have to ask for it — but the engine can pull a deload in earlier when your readiness signals say it's needed, consistent with Kreher's prevention guidance to adjust training against mood and performance.

 Rule in Meso's engine Mesocycle length is bounded by 4 ≤ weeks ≤ 6 of loading + 1 week deload.
 Deload week: volume reduced 40–50%, intensity reduced ~20%, RPE capped at 6.
-This is a hard schedule constraint — no opt-out at generation time.
+The supercompensation mechanism — volume and load reduction on the same exercises — is locked: edits during a deload that increase load, volume, or RPE are hard-blocked.
+Schedule shifts (travel weeks, length adjustments, volume-preserving exercise swaps) are allowed with a reason.

 Fatigue accumulation and deload recovery